rpocklin/ui-router-tabs/README.md

   * `class: string`
   * `templateUrl: <template url name>`

-  NOTE: If you use a customer template, you may need to define a `ui-view` placeholder for the child content panes in the same HTML view template eg. `<ui-view></ui-view>`.
+  NOTE: If you use a custom template, you may need to define a `ui-view` placeholder for the child content panes in the same HTML view template eg. `<ui-view></ui-view>`.

 ## Tips